ABOUT THE PROGRAM OF STUDY

 Prerequisite: Completion of Construction Technology 1 (*Formerly Building Construction 1) and Teacher recommendation Construction Technology 2 students continue with NCCER curriculum and develop more advanced skills through extensive hands-on applications.
 Additionally, introduction to the NCCER Project Managements Curriculum surveys management skills such as: human relations, negotiations, construction documents, estimating, scheduling, cost awareness and control, quality control, and safety.
 Students enrolled in this course have the opportunity to gain national industry certification through the NCCER training program.

-Students will be provided the opportunity and the knowledge to be prepared for the following industry recognized certifications: OSHA 10,
+Students will be provided the opportunity and the knowledge to be prepared for the following industry-recognized certifications: OSHA 10, and Forklift certification.

 WORK-BASED LEARNING OPPORTUNITIES

 Students are encouraged to complete WBL experiences with construction and maintenance businesses in Florence.
 These experiences give the students an opportunity to "test drive" a career.
 This empowers the student with the knowledge that they love the career or that it may not be for them, allowing them to change course to a career that best fit them.
 Either way the student will save time and money.
 If they love it the student will already have experience, contacts, references for the industry allowing them to start earning money sooner and likely at a higher than entry level.
 If they don't love it the student will not waist any more time pursuing a career that is not a good fit for them.